What your vagina is trying to tell you

 The vagina can be a confusing and mysterious place.
-So confusing, in fact, that half of young women in the UK can’t actually locate it.
 Many women confuse the vulva – the external female genitalia – with the internal muscular cavern that is the vagina, and 65% have difficulty using the word ‘vagina’ itself.

 Embarrassment and reluctance to talk openly about female sexual health can have very serious consequences.
 Take cervical cancer as an example: In the UK, about 5 million women and people with a cervix are invited to go for cervical screening each year.
 But about 1 in 4 people don’t attend.
 This means all these people are overlooking one of the most effective ways of diagnosing a largely preventable women’s cancer.